The Use of Henna for Body Art

 Body art henna is more finely sifted than hair quality henna.
 This makes a smoother paste allowing the paste to flow in finer lines without clogging.
 Body art henna usually has a higher lawsone dye content than the average hair quality henna – body art quality henna ranges from 1.5% to 3% lawsone.
 Henna with a lower percentage of lawsone is suitable for hair, but not for body art.

 Every batch of henna powder is different, based on its country of origin, its lawsone content, the way it is processed, and even the quality of the harvest in the particular year in which it was grown.
+Lawsone content in henna will be higher when the weather in the year of harvest was more hot and dry.
 It is impossible to tell the quality of the henna powder just by looking at it.
 Different skin types also respond differently to henna.
 Henna with a higher percentage of lawsone is a more potent colouring agent.
 Pure henna is not diluted by other products, making it more potent.
 Also, these other products can be very harmful.
 PPD, for example, is sometimes used with henna powder, especially to make so-called ‘black henna’; however, it can cause very severe allergic reactions with long term effects.
 In general, the fresher and purer the henna powder, the better it will work for body art.

 Preparing Henna Paste for Body Art

 The only necessary ingredients of henna paste are henna powder and lemon juice (or another gentle acidic liquid).
 It should be mixed to about the consistency of thick yoghurt.
 Other ingredients are optional and have different effects on the way the paste works.
 Many henna artists concoct their own unique brews with a great range of different ingredients.
 Some of the more popular ones are discussed here, for the purpose of general interest and information – this is not meant to be used as a recipe!